martinemde/mdphlex/README.md

 ## Creating LLM Prompts with MDPhlex

-MDPhlex shines when creating structured prompts for LLMs.
+MDPhlex shines when creating structured prompts for LLMs allowing comments and organixatiin without cluttering the prompt.
 Here's a simple example using custom tags:

 ~~~ruby
 class LLMPrompt < MDPhlex::MD